Optimizing product content on e-commerce websites for SEO (Search Engine Optimization) is much harder than it is for blogs or simple 5 page company...

 - Product title: Use up to 100 characters, starting with your brand name

 - Product image: Showing the product itself on a neutral background

 Especially at a time when consumers can’t see, feel, or test products in a physical store, the importance of basic content elements skyrocketed in importance.

-SiteLucent analysed +12.000 product detail pages across popular Tools & Home Improvement Categories.
-We looked at product content on retailers Amazon NL, bol, Gamma and 3 other leading online retail sites in the Netherlands.
+SiteLucent analyzed +12.000 product detail pages across popular Tools & Home Improvement Categories.
+We looked at product content on retailers Amazon NL, bol, Gamma, and 3 other leading online retail sites in the Netherlands.
 We found that, on average, product titles contain 45 characters, 8% of titles exceed 70 characters, and 11% of product titles are missing a (correct) brand name.
 Download the full report here.

 Content Quality Scorecards

 Use content quality scorecards to identify gaps, inconsistencies, and opportunities for growth.